sap-tutorials/Tutorials/tutorials/implement-subscription-callback-multitenant/implement-subscription-callback-multitenant.md

 A tenant-specific URL should be provided to customers in the onboarding process, at the same time, the URL should be exposed to the Internet as well.
 Otherwise, customers still cannot access the tenant.
 URL is exposed in the Kyma runtime through APIRule, which needs to be created dynamically through the onboarding/offboarding process using [Kubernetes client for NodeJs](https://github.com/kubernetes-client/javascript).

-Under the `kyma-multitenant-node/routes/index.js` file, implement the subscription and unsubscription callbacks.
+In the `kyma-multitenant-node/routes/index.js` file, implement the subscription and unsubscription callbacks.
+Replace the placeholder with your cluster domain.

 ```javascript
 //******************************** API Callbacks for multitenancy ********************************